vlOd2/PYMusicBot/README.md

 Please switch to the "main" branch for the stable release (albeit buggy) of PYMusicBot (V1)

 # 🎶 PYMusicBot V2
-A music bot designed to be robust and easy to use
+A music bot designed to play various formats, be robust and easy to use

 # 📌 Features
 - Easy installation